 I got the shellac manicure a couple of days before Thanksgiving, which was the perfect time to test it out.
 At my parents’ house, we have a Big Italian Thanksgiving, which means that roughly 400 plates, bowls, serving dishes, wine glasses and utensils need to be washed.
 And guess who is part of the dish washing crew?
 Miss Hollywood Shellac Nails.

 My nails made it through Thanksgiving without even a miniscule chip.
-And since shellac makes your nails stronger, I didn’t break any nails either (I always break at least one nail on Thanksgiving–our dish washing is intense.)
+And since shellac makes your nails stronger while it’s on, I didn’t break any nails either (I always break at least one nail on Thanksgiving–our dish washing is intense.)
 For a total of three weeks, I did not get one chip or break a nail.
 And the polish stayed shiny the entire time.
 The only reason I had the shellac removed after three weeks is because my nails grow quickly and you could see a gap with natural nail showing through at the cuticle.

-There is a way to remove at home, but I went to a salon instead.
+There’s a way to remove at home, but I went to a salon instead.
 It’s only $5 in my area, so I decided that was worth it.
 After the shellac was removed, the nail tech was nice enough to apply a layer of nail strengthener.
 I did have a nail break the following day, but I imagine there may have been more breakage without that strengthener coat.

 I would absolutely, 100% get this done again.
 A three week manicure with nary a chip (that people frequently compliment)?
 It doesn’t get much better than that.
 Out of my three nail product purchases, this was the most expensive (ranges from $25-$45 in my area), but it also lasted the longest.
 It took the most time to apply, but there is also no dry time involved.